-Social services will never take a baby into care just because the mother has a mental health problem.
-They will only take a baby into care if you and the baby’s father can’t look after them safely (because of your mental health problem or for any other reason).
+Social services will never take a baby into care just because the parent has a mental health problem.
+Social services will only take a baby into care if they believe you, or your partner if you have one, cannot look after them safely (because of your mental health problem or for any other reason).

 A Social Services assessment will:

 - check what support you have from family, friends and professionals

 - make sure there is safe plan for your baby if you are too unwell to care for them.